Jaisalmer And Camel Safari

 Annu's family live in what was once a village -

-they are the only home
+they occupy the only home

 left.
 The broken remnants of older homes are now used as pens for